-supplier, controls will be fundamentally undermined if operating outside an effective risk management and governance regime.
+When procuring a Cloud Service, ensure that the supplier has a suitable security governance framework in place.
+Regardless of any technical controls deployed by the supplier, controls will be fundamentally undermined if operating outside an effective risk management and governance regime.
 A governance framework will ensure that procedure, personnel, physical and technical controls remain effective through the lifetime of the Cloud Service, in response to changes in the Cloud Service, and changes in threat and technology developments.
 Good governance will typically provide: A clearly identified, and named, board representative (or a person with the direct delegated authority) who is responsible for the security of the cloud service.
 This is typically someone with the title Chief Security Officer, Chief Information Officer or Chief Technical Officer.
 A documented framework for security governance, with policies governing key aspects of information security relating to the service.
 Security and information security as part of the service provider's financial and operational risk reporting mechanisms.
 Processes to identify and ensure compliance with applicable legal and regulatory requirements relating to the Cloud Service.
+The Service should have sufficient confidence that the governance framework and processes in place for the Cloud Service are appropriate for their intended use.
 5 Operational Security The service provider should have processes and procedures in place to ensure the operational security of the Cloud Service.
 The Cloud Service will need to be operated and managed securely in order to impede, detect or prevent attacks against it.
 The aspects to consider comprise: